code-lab-org/nost-tools/docs/source/documents.rst

 Release Documents
 =================

-The links below will lead you to some official release documents.
+The links below will lead you to some NOS-T official release documents.
 The Interface Control Document (ICD) is an in-depth look at the NOS-T system architecture, the MQTT message protocol, unmanaged/managed use cases, and a detailed starting guide.